 Further, the tests were available at the time of trial, the expert said.
-The expert informed the court that the herpes tests Jeffrey took after trial produced a 99.8% accurate negative result.
+The expert informed the court that the herpes tests Jeffery took after trial produced a 99.8% accurate negative result.
 Further, contrary to trial counsel's conclusion, the expert noted that the herpes test has only a 0.2% chance of a false positive, and the more prevalent error was a false negative.

 The motion was denied after the prosecution argued that herpes tests can be inaccurate and can’t always detect the disease.

 Willett appealed, arguing that his trial had provided inadequate legal assistance in failing to have Willett tested before trial and for failing to obtain a medical expert to testify on his behalf.

 On January 13, 2010, the Wisconsin Court of Appeals overturned the conviction and ordered a new trial.